ibm-cloud-docs/vpc/pps-review.md

 :   Indicates ID of the VPE gateway binding for the Private Path service.

 `--set-account-policy`
-:   Indicates whether this becomes the access policy for any pending and future VPE gateway bindings from the same account.
+:   Indicates whether this action becomes the access policy for any pending and future VPE gateway bindings from the same account.
 One of: `true`, `false`.

 `--output`
 :   Specifies output format, only JSON is supported.
 One of: `JSON`.